watertap-org/watertap_project_template/README.md

-# watertap_project_template
+# WaterTAP Project Template
-A template for creating WaterTAP Projects
+A logical, reasonably standardized but flexible project structure for doing and sharing WaterTAP projects.

 ## Starting a new project